changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-xevent-code-event-file.md

 ---
-title: Kod pliku zdarzeń systemu XEvent
+title: XEvent Event File code
-description: Udostępnia program PowerShell i język Transact-SQL dla dwufazowego przykładu kodu, który pokazuje docelowy plik zdarzeń w zdarzeniu rozszerzonym na Azure SQL Database.
-Usługa Azure Storage to wymagana część tego scenariusza.
+description: Provides PowerShell and Transact-SQL for a two-phase code sample that demonstrates the Event File target in an extended event on Azure SQL Database.
+Azure Storage is a required part of this scenario.
 services: sql-database
 ms.service: sql-database
 ms.subservice: monitor